 - Restart medicines following your doctor’s instructions.

-- Take pain medications exactly as pre Narcotic pain medication should only be taken if your pain is uncontrolled with non-narcotic pain medications such as Tylenol and Advil.
+- Take medications exactly as prescribed.
+Narcotic pain medication should only be taken if your pain is uncontrolled with non-narcotic pain medications such as Tylenol and Advil.

 - Leave the bandages and tape on the incision site until your doctor has given you instructions to remove it.

 - If you have staples along the incision sites, schedule an appointment with your doctor within one to two weeks to have them removed.

 - Wash the affected area daily with soapy water.
 Do not use hydrogen peroxide or alcohol.

 Our team has prepared a pre- and post-operative pain control document to help our patients.
 Please download the document here.